Disney Springs: The Landing

 The Landing depicts the fictional town's transportation hub and marina.
-The Landing features nautical-themed restaurants and shops, including Jock Lindsey's Hangar Bar—an aviation-themed dive bar based on the character from the Indiana Jones films—and The Boathouse, which serves as the port for the amphibious automobiles that offer cruises of Lake Buena Vista.The Amphicar is the amphibious vehicle use for the cruises.
+The Landing features nautical-themed restaurants and shops, including Jock Lindsey's Hangar Bar—an aviation-themed dive bar based on the character from the Indiana Jones films—and The Boathouse, which serves as the port for the amphibious automobiles that offer cruises of Lake Buena Vista.
+The Amphicar is the amphibious vehicle used for the cruises.
+The area is also home to the Raglan Road Irish Pub and Restaurant.

 The Landing was in the site of Pleasure Island, a nighttime entertainment district with two comedy clubs and four dance clubs.
 These areas closed permanently on September 27, 2008.
 On November 18, 2010, Disney announced a project named Hyperion Wharf, which was planned to replace the Pleasure Island complex.
 Pleasure Island would have undergone extensive renovations and re-theming to transform into the early twentieth century wharf-themed entertainment area.
 New shopping and dining locations would have also been added.
 In July 2011, it was announced that these plans were delayed.
 The plans were later canceled because it was deemed better to totally overhaul the Downtown Disney area.
 With the advent of Disney Springs, the former Pleasure Island was redesigned as The Landing in 2015.

 The Empress Lilly

 The structure originally known as the Empress Lilly is a static full-size replica of a paddle steamer riverboat on Village Lake.
 It is 220 feet long and 62 feet wide.
 Though it resembles a paddle steamer boat, it is actually a boat-shaped building on a submerged concrete foundation.

 It opened on May 1, 1977, when it was christened by Walt Disney's widow, Lillian Disney, for whom it was named.
 It originally housed four separate entertainment and dining areas.
 In the mid-1990s, Levy Restaurants signed a contract to operate the "ship" for 20 years.
 On April 22, 1995, the Empress Lilly closed.
 The interior was remodeled and the old smokestacks and paddlewheel were removed due to rust and rot.
 The restaurant opened as Fulton's Crab House on March 10, 1996.
 Fulton's Crab House closed for major renovations in 2016 to be remodeled into a new restaurant, Paddlefish.
+As part of the transformation, the ship received new smokestacks and a new paddlewheel.